Application Button: Gives you access to the program’s settings and features (See Application Button Menu below)

 The design process is divided into five main phases, which each have an icon at the top of the Panel.
 Each phase is then subdivided into Stages to simplify the process further.

-The Library Tab is located on the left side of the Viewport.
-Single-click the left mouse button to expand the library.
+The Library Tab and Smart Data Tab are located on the left side of the Viewport.
+Single-click the left mouse button to expand the tab.